qwc-services/qwc-services.github.io/src/configuration/ResourcesPermissions.md

 * `redirect_restricted_themes_to_auth`: Whether to redirect to login on auth service if requesting a restricted theme in URL params, if not currently signed in.
 Default: `false`.
 * `internal_permalink_service_url`: Internal permalink service URL for getting the theme from a resolved permalink for redirecting to login (default: `http://qwc-permalink-service:9090`).
 This is used only if `redirect_restricted_themes_to_auth` is enabled and `permalink_service_url` is set.

+## WFS

+WFS services are disabled by default.
+To enable them, se `generate_wfs_services` to `true` in the toplevel `config` block of `tenantConfig.json`.
+If enabled, WFS services are filtered by the OGC Service according to the map, layer and attribute permissions.

 ## Permissions file